Forgotten Piano Concertos

 Which neglected works deserve a place in the concert hall?

-This year the Proms celebrates the piano concerto with an array of rarely performed gems.
-So we asked a couple of top pianists which works they think deserve a place in the standard repertory – and members of the BBC Music Magazine editorial team decided to join in too.
+We asked ten of today’s top pianists which concerto they think has been undeservedly overlooked - and members of the BBC Music Magazine editorial team decided to join in too.

 Reasonable suspicion is probably the first normal reaction when we hear about a piece by a composer you have never heard about.
 We are so sure of the fact that erosion over time leaves us only the very best music, we sometimes underestimate a priori the real beauty and even the real power of a concerto not performed anymore.
 But if you are curious enough, in the case of the Gabriel Pierné piano concerto you will have guaranteed double pleasure: discovering music that is so well written you will be left wondering why it is not more present on the concert stage and the pleasure, like me right now, of spreading the good news to others!